 The Increasing Skilled Trade Gap

 Despite surging demand for skilled workers, supply doesn’t quite measure up to demand.
+Even with lower enrollment in colleges, the skilled trade gap is not slowing down.

 According to reporting by NPR, the application rate for technical jobs like plumber and electrician has dropped by 49% between 2020 and 2022.